 \section{Impact of wrong host galaxy weighting}

-Figure~\ref{fig:H0_bias} shows the bias in marginalized $H_0$ constraints when incorrect host weighting assumptions are applied to the mass-weighted \texttt{mock1} catalog across various completeness levels.
-Using the correct weighting scheme ($\alpha_M = 1$), all configurations yield unbiased $H_0$ constraints within $1\,\sigma$.
-The shift in the median value of $H_0$ observed in the spectral siren regime is likely due to the specific realization of the GW events sampled, and such a scatter is expected.
-Therefore, it is also expected that wrong configurations will be skewed toward this value.
+Figure~\ref{fig:H0_bias} shows the bias in marginalized $H_0$ constraints when incorrect host weighting assumptions are applied during parameter estimation.
+We test the mass-weighted \texttt{mock1} as our fiducial case across various completeness cuts.
+When correctly setting $\alpha_M = 1$, all configurations yield unbiased $H_0$ constraints within $1\,\sigma$.
+The shift in the median $H_0$ in the spectral siren regime is likely due to the specific realization of GW events.
+Therefore, wrong configurations are also expected to be skewed toward this value.

 For complete spectroscopic catalogs, incorrect weighting introduces systematic errors that are negligible compared to statistical uncertainties (with $|\Delta H_0| < 1~\mathrm{km\,s^{-1}\,Mpc^{-1}}$).
-Surprisingly, the mass-squared weighting ($\alpha_M = 2$) yields slightly tighter constraints compared to the true weighting.
+Interestingly, the mass-squared weighting ($\alpha_M = 2$) yields slightly tighter constraints compared to the true weighting.
 This indicates that for the configurations studied in this work, a stronger down-weighting of low-mass galaxies reduces the effective number of galaxies contributing to the catalog term without introducing substantial bias.

-As the average completeness decreases below $\approx20\%$, using a stronger-than-true mass weighting still yields unbiased results.
+As average completeness decreases below ${\approx}20\%$, using a stronger-than-true mass weighting still yields unbiased results.
 This is also expected as $\alpha_M = 1$ and $\alpha_M = 2$ configurations have similar background distributions (see Fig.~\ref{fig:mock_properties}, lower left panel).
 In contrast, using $\alpha_M = 0$ produces biases of about $10~\mathrm{km\,s^{-1}\,Mpc^{-1}}$.
 When catalogs become highly incomplete or empty (spectral siren regime), both incorrect weighting assumptions produce biases, exceeding $1\,\sigma$ for $\alpha_M = 0$ and $2\,\sigma$ for $\alpha_M = 2$.

 \end{appendix}